Updated: Nov 30, 2022

-This past weekend, Marcee and I had the opportunity to go to a reunion of the Kappa Sigma Fraternity at Tennessee Tech in Cookeville, TN.
-I had fallen off the turnip truck in Cookeville from a small town in Tennessee scared and feeling very much out of my element.
+November 2022 - This past weekend, Marcee and I had the opportunity to go to the reunion of the Kappa Sigma Fraternity at Tennessee Tech in Cookeville, TN.
+Over fifty years ago, I had fallen off the turnip truck in Cookeville from another small town in Tennessee.
+I was scared and feeling very much out of my element.
 I pledged the Kappa Sigma fraternity in 1971 and was a member until I graduated in 1974.
-Marcee had been a "Little Sister” for several of those years.
-Neither of us had seen many of these folks in nearly fifty years.
+Marcee had been a Kappa Sigma "Little Sister” for several of those years.
+Neither of us had seen many of these folks since 1974.
 We were both excited (and a little nervous) to see everyone.

 I don't mind admitting that I was a little reluctant to make the trip.
 It had been a long time and people and things do change.
-I was not sure if I was setting myself up for a disappointment.
+I was concerned that I might be setting myself up for a disappointment.
 I had wonderful memories of those years in the fraternity, and I did not want anything to detract from them.
 Sometimes old memories are best left as just that–memories.
-After spending five hours traveling from North Carolina, we arrived at our 'ole Alma Mater.
-We slowly walked into a room of older men; most of whom I did not recognize.
-Without the help of name tags boasting our college photos, the process of identifying of old friends would have been difficult.
+After spending five hours traveling from North Carolina, we arrived at our 'ole Alma Mater–"Yah Rah".
+We slowly walked into a room of older men at the local Holiday Inn; most of whom I did not recognize.
+Without the help of name tags boasting our college photos, the process of identifying these old friends would have been nearly impossible.
 But the sounds . . . the sounds were unmistakable.
-I closed my eyes and heard the voices of young men.
-Voices that had been lost to memory for many, many years.
+I closed my eyes and heard the familiar voices of young men.
+Voices that had been lost to my memory for many, many years.
 Voices full of excitement as stories were swapped, exaggerated, and embellished.
-Whatever hesitation I had experienced melted away.
+Whatever hesitation I had experienced in coming to the reunion melted away.

 I looked at the very early bootlegged recording of James Taylor and Joni Mitchell.
 I was floored.
 "You kept this for fifty years?"
 I asked.
 "Are you sure you borrowed it from me?"